 As demand for these workers grows, Canada is experiencing an alarming 30% to 40% decline in information and communications technology (ICT)-related post-secondary enrolments and a historically low female enrolment of 25%.
 College and university ICT-related programs have empty seats because high school students perceive tech jobs as being nerdy, boring and difficult.
 Students, educators and parents often don’t know how today’s careers mash up tech with anything you imagine in cool and creative ways.
 CareerMash was launched to change these perceptions and help increase post-secondary enrolments in tech programs to ensure Canada has the skills it needs to be competitive.

-CareerMash and CCICT work with many different organizations such as governments, educational institutions and a variety of industry associations.
+CareerMash and ITAC work with many different organizations such as telecommunications and internet services, educational institutions and a variety of industry associations.